davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 Sending single transactions periodically will have a latency correlating to the block cutting parameters.
 For example if you send a transaction of 100 Bytes and the BatchTimeout is 2 seconds then the time from submission to being committed will be just over 2 seconds.
 This is not a true benchmark of your Fabric network performance, it's expected that multiple transactions will be submitted simultaneously to gauge the true performance of a Fabric network.

-## Performance runs
+## Performance benchmarks

-The following describes some initial performance runs on Hyperledger Fabric 2.5 builds
+The following describes some initial performance benchmarks on Hyperledger Fabric 2.5 builds.

 ### Hardware and Topology